 I have been a residential appraiser since 2000 with a background in real estate law and banking.
-I am geographically competent to appraise land and/or residential improvements in Forsyth, Dawson, Hall, Lumpkin, Banks, Jackson, Habersham, Stephens, White, Pickens, Cherokee, Lake Sidney Lanier and Lake Hartwell.
+I am geographically competent to appraise land and/or residential improvements in North Georgia and includes Forsyth, Dawson, Hall, Lumpkin, Banks, Jackson, Habersham, Stephens, White, Pickens, Cherokee, Lake Sidney Lanier and Lake Hartwell.

-I've completed engagements for banks, individuals, insurance companies and attorneys regarding sales, refinances, REO foreclosures, HUD properties, removal of PMI (private mortgage insurance) and conventional products;
+I've completed engagements for Banks, Individuals, Insurance companies and Attorneys, Refinances, REO foreclosures, AMCs, HUD properties, removal of PMI (private mortgage insurance) and conventional products;

 single family residential attached and detached, investment properties, manufactured homes, small farms.

 I am a member of American Guild of Appraisers.